kobi-s/combpy/README.md

 # Combpy
 A lightweight tool for cracking hashes with known values.

 Sometimes developers rely on well-known parameters in generating Hashes for web applications.
-This tool came to help understand what values and separations were used to create the Hash.
+This tool came to help understand what combinations and separations were used to create the Hash.
 There is no need to explain the potential.

 ![ezgif-1-0b6c1902a8](https://user-images.githubusercontent.com/20946532/175826400-afb84e97-29bc-4d9c-ae0f-ea873f266f8b.gif)